opencog/atomspace/README.md

 ```
     make -j4 check
 ```
-Most tests (just not the database tests) can be run in parallel:
+Most tests can be run in parallel:
 ```
     make -j4 check ARGS=-j4
 ```
-The database tests *will* fail if run in parallel: they will step on one-another, since they all set and clear the same database tables.

 Specific subsets of the unit tests can be run:
 ```